csantosbh/Lauen/docs/source/editor.rst

  transformComponentAdded   Whenever the Transform component is added
                            to the currently selected game object.
                            **Parameter:** The transform component
                            flyweight.
-For more information on this object, refer to :ref:`Asset Types <asset-types>`.
+For more information on flyweights,
+                           refer to :ref:`Asset Types <asset-types>`.
 ========================= ========================================